 ▢ - Furnace

 Check your furnace or boiler for proper functioning every six months.
 If you don’t know about the systems, hire a serviceman or ask one of your handyman friends to check them for you.
-Another option would be to read the system manual to familiarize yourself with standard furnace maintenance.
-Always Keep the surrounding area clear of objects!
+Another option would be to read the system manually to familiarize yourself with standard furnace maintenance.
+Remember to always keep the surrounding area clear of objects!

 ▢ - Foundation

 If your home has an undeveloped basement, it's wise to check the foundation walls for cracks through which water and pests could enter from.

 Trim any vegetation that gets too close to your house.
 Damage to your home can occur on a windy day if shrubs and branches are too close.

 Clear the sliding mechanism on your windows of any crud that might damage the window sill and block the draining aperture.

 Pay attention to the condition of your garage door as it can be expensive to replace.
 If the door isn’t closing properly, unwanted pests can enter your home.
 Also, keep an eye on the condition of the weatherstrip on the bottom of the garage door.
 If it's worn, you may want to replace it.